Adult ADHD Symptoms vs Burnout: How to Tell in Daily Life

 ADHD symptoms follow distinct patterns that separate them from temporary burnout states.

-Lifelong consistency marks the biggest difference.
+Lifelong history marks the biggest difference.
 Your symptoms likely appeared in childhood, even if unrecognized.
 You can trace similar struggles back to elementary school or adolescence.

 Time-blindness affects your perception of duration and deadlines.
 You consistently underestimate how long tasks will take.
 Minutes feel like hours during boring activities, while hours disappear during interesting ones.